mohammadkiaei/John-Hopkins-module2-solution/README.md

-# John Hopkins Module 2 Solution
+# Johns Hopkins Module 2 Solution
-This project is the Module 2 of the Web Development Course in Coursera that John Hopkins University offers.<br/>
+This project is Module 2 of the Web Development Course in Coursera that Johns Hopkins University offers.<br/>
 Watch it [LIVE](https://mohammadkiaei.github.io/John-Hopkins-module2-solution/).<br/>
 This is my [CERTIFICATION](https://www.coursera.org/account/accomplishments/verify/SXRLTEMD6HLY).
 <br/>